OBF/obf-docs/OBF Bylaws.md

 ARTICLE III - BOARD OF DIRECTORS
 ----------------------------

-1. The Board of Directors shall consist of President, Secretary, Treasurer, and additional Board Members at Large.
+1. The Board of Directors shall consist of President, Vice President, Treasurer, and additional Board Members at Large.
 The number of Board Members at Large is decided by majority vote of the current Board of Directors and may be proposed by either the general membership or a Board Member.
 2. Term of Office.
     a.
 The term of office for Directors shall begin after the conclusion of the Board meeting at which they are elected.
     b.
 Directors shall serve for a term of 3 (three) years and shall hold office until their successors' terms begin.